-Please be aware that the content is an ongoing development.
-Most, but not all, of the photos will show an enlarged view by clicking on the image.
+Please note that some, but not all, the photos will show an enlarged view by clicking on the image.
+Also that the content is divided into sections, each of which can be accessed by clicking on a subheading below:

 The contents of this section are: